-- 2.4.2.1 The site shall ensure the applicable Good Manufacturing Practices described in Module 4 of this Food Safety Code are applied or exempted according to a written risk analysis outlining the justification for exemption or evidence of the effectiveness of alternative control measures to ensure that food safety is not compromised. - 2.4.2.2 The Good Manufacturing Practices applicable to the scope of certification that outline how food safety is controlled and assured shall be documented and implemented.
+- 2.4.2.1 The site shall ensure the applicable Good Manufacturing Practices described in module 9 of this Food Safety Code are applied or exempted according to a written risk analysis outlining the justification for exemption or evidence of the effectiveness of alternative control measures that ensure food safety is not compromised. - 2.4.2.2 The Good Manufacturing Practices applicable to the scope of certification outlining how food safety is controlled and assured shall be documented and implemented.